photoprism/photoprism-contrib/scripts/Name-Faces/README.md

 ## Usage Examples

-Copy the script to your `photoprism` container or place it in a mounted directory accessible from inside the container, such as the `storage` folder.
-Make sure it is executable, for example by running `chmod 755 ./name-faces.sh`.
+Copy the script to your `photoprism` container, or place it in a mounted directory that is accessible from inside the container (such as the `storage` folder).
+Then, change to this directory and ensure the script is executable, e.g., by running `chmod 755 name-faces.sh`.

 ### 1) Dry-run (default)
 ```bash